Omnitouch/cgrates/docs/rals.rst

 RatingPlan
 ^^^^^^^^^^

-Groups together rates per destination.
+Groups together rates per destination and relates them to event timing.
 Configured via the following parameters:

 ID
 	The tag uniquely idenfying each RatingPlan.
 There can be multiple entries grouped by the same ID.